 3. Measurement Must be Sophisticated

-Measuring learning effectiveness is about analyzing changes in performance, not whether someone likes a course.
+Measuring modern learning effectiveness is about analyzing changes in performance, not whether someone likes a course.
 Assessing changes in behavior and measuring the resulting change in performance is what matters.

 4. Learning Needs to be Personalized, Not Commoditized

 Learners need to feel that their learning was specifically designed for them.
 It needs to motivate them, drive competencies and skills development, and be sticky enough to have them remember what they learned.
-A Learning Content Management System (LCMS) provides the tools to personalize your learning in a cost-effective and scalable fashion.
+A Learning Content Management System (LCMS) provides the tools to personalize your modern learning in a cost-effective and scalable fashion.

 5. A Lot of Content is Not Automatically a Good Thing